OffchainLabs/arbitrum-classic/docs/Inside_Arbitrum.md

 * *L2 tx*: a base fee for each L2 transaction, to cover the cost of servicing a transaction
 * *L1 calldata*: a fee per units of L1 calldata directly attributable to the transaction (each non-zero byte of calldata is 16 units, and each zero byte of calldata is 4 units)
 * *computation*: a fee per unit of ArbGas used by the transaction
-* *storage*: a fee per location of AVM storage, based on the net increase in EVM storage due to the transaction
+* *storage*: a fee per location of EVM contract storage, based on the net increase in EVM storage due to the transaction

 Each of these four resources has a price, which may vary over time.
 The resource prices, which are denominated in ETH (more precisely, in wei), are set as follows:

-### Prices for L2 tx and L1 calldata
+#### Prices for L2 tx and L1 calldata

 The prices of the first two resources, L2 tx and L1 calldata, depend on the L1 gas price.
 ArbOS can’t directly see the L1 gas price, so it estimates the L1 gas prices, as a weighted average of recent gas prices actually paid by aggregators on a specific list of addresses.
 ArbOS also keeps a running average of (1 / batchSize) for recent transaction batches.